Fragtality/PilotsDeck/README.md

 * **Profiles**: Like described under [Profile Switcher](README.md#customization) - here you add or change the StreamDeck Profiles.
 If the .streamDeckProfile File is in the \Profiles Subdirectory, you must prefix the Name with "*Profiles/*".
 Mind the JSON-Syntax: the last Entry must not have a "**,**" at the End, but all others have to be separated by that.
 <br/><br/>
 ## Examples
+Here a Number of Example Screenshots.
+Under [Integrations](Integrations/) you'll find some predefined and ready-to-use Profiles which also serve as Examples.
+So even if you don't have these Planes, it may give you some Ideas on what and how it can be done 😉<br/><br/>

 Tired of aiming at the number Keys with your Mouse in the VC?
 Make yourself a Transponder Control on the Deck:<br/>
 ![Example02](img/Example02.png)<br/>
 All "Simple Buttons" mapped to usual Macros.
 And one "Display Value" to read the Offset 0x0354.<br/><br/>